 Winchester Boulevard Bicycle Lane Project

-An on-line community meeting will be held on September 24th from 7:00 pm – 8:30 pm to obtain input from the community regarding the improvements proposed for the Winchester Boulevard Bicycle Lane Project.
+An on-line community meeting was held on September 24th from 7:00 pm – 8:30 pm to obtain input from the community regarding the improvements proposed for the Winchester Boulevard Bicycle Lane Project.

 The current design for the Winchester Boulevard Bicycle Lane Project is now approximately 35% complete.
 Plans can be found here.

 The design currently includes the following elements:

 - Installation of protected Class IV bicycle lanes on Winchester Boulevard between Blossom Hill Road and Albright Way

 - Improvements to the key intersections of Blossom Hill Road, Daves Avenue, and Lark/Wimbeldon for increased pedestrian, bicycle, and vehicular safety

 - Vehicle lane modifications including the removal of one northbound vehicular travel lane for much of the corridor and additional site specific travel lane modifications